Welcome to the UConn School of Nursing!

 - Transcript Hold: If your fee bill is less than $100, you may have a hold preventing you from receiving a copy of your official transcript.
 This will not impact registration.

-Step 6 – Student Information Form
+Step 6 – Questions

 Additional Information for Students: